 5. Long Island, New York

-Few people expect New York’s quintessential bedroom community to be one of the best wine regions in the country, but spend a weekend touring around the middle of Long Island, and you’ll find not only fantastic wines but also remarkable pastoral scenery that’s enviably close to New York City.
+Few people expect New York’s quintessential bedroom community to be one of the best wine regions in the US, but spend a weekend in Long Island, and you’ll find not only fantastic wines but also remarkable pastoral scenery that’s enviably close to New York City.

 If you want to see it with fall colors, know that in Long Island the leaves turn a little later than the rest of the Northeast.
 In late October, the leaves are turning but temperatures generally aren’t brutally cold yet, and a scenic drive up Route 25A will be a colorful blur of trees leading to scenic wineries.
 From spring to fall, we suggest spending a full weekend, during which you can tour country wineries like Harmony Vineyards with views out to Long Island Sound or Duck Walk Vineyards, where leafy trees surround a grand, green-roofed manor house.